Joint Notice of Providence and One Medical HIPAA Privacy Practices

 The Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) requires us to ask each of our patients to acknowledge receipt of our Notice of HIPAA Privacy Practices.
 The Notice is published on our website, mobile application, and available at One Medical clinics.
 You can acknowledge receipt of this Notice by clicking on the “I Acknowledge Receipt of the Notice of HIPAA Privacy Practices” button, or by indicating your acknowledgement in another written or digital manner provided.
 You can receive a copy of this Notice by asking for one at a One Medical clinic, or by printing one from our website at any time.

-One Medical has partnered with Providence Health and Services – Washington and its applicable affiliates, including Swedish Health Services in Seattle, Providence Health & Services Oregon in Portland, and Providence Saint John’s Medical Foundation in Los Angeles (“Providence”).
+One Medical has partnered with Providence Health and Services – Washington and its applicable affiliates, including Swedish Health Services in Seattle, Providence Health & Services Oregon in Portland, Providence Saint John’s Medical Foundation in Los Angeles, and St. Joseph Heritage Healthcare in Orange County (“Providence”).
 Each of the One Medical professional corporation affiliates together designate themselves as a single Affiliated Covered Entity (“ACE”) for purposes of compliance with HIPAA, including without limitation: One Medical Group, Inc. (a California professional corporation); One Medical Labs, Inc. (a California professional corporation); One Medical Group, P.C. (a District of Columbia professional corporation); One Medical Group, P.C. (a Virginia professional stock corporation); One Medical of NY, P.C. (a New York professional corporation), OM Services, P.A. (a Florida professional service corporation); and any other One Medical Group entities.